craftingcity/The-Known-World/Game Notes/NPCs/High Power/Guild Employee NPCs/Guilded Wizard NPCs/Qiell Tilemundon.md

 Qiell is the Black Mage on the [[Guild of Wizards]].
 It is his responsibility to widen the knowledge of magic within the guild.

+He was responsible for the creation of the Council of Eight that rules [[The Deserts of Tetrimoc]].

 ## History
 ### Conception
 #### Character Goal